SoarTheSky/AlGeo_OpenGL/README.md

 ## Runing Program

-1. Make sure OpenGL is installed in your computer
+1. Make sure OpenGL API is installed in your computer

-2. Open the project file (.xcodeproject) in XCode
+2. Open the project file (.xcodeproj) in XCode

 3. Build and run the program